eksctl-io/eksctl/userdocs/src/usage/addons.md

 This returns a JSON schema of the various options available for this addon.

 ## Working with configuration values
-These previously discovered options can be configured by passing the `ConfigurationValues` field to the configuration file, and then used with either addon create or update commands.
-For the moment, all the options the user wants to configure will be passed together in the format of a JSON or YAML string, e.g.
+`ConfigurationValues` can be provided in the configuration file during the creation or update of addons.
+Only JSON and YAML formats are supported.

+For eg.,

 ```yaml
 addons: